Kutz-Dag/scatterplot-graph/README.md

-# scatterplot-graph
+# Scatterplot-Graph

+## Description

-Project designed for submitting to freeCodeCamp
+Project designed for submitting to freeCodeCamp.
+This project takes a multi-layered dataset (within constraints) and renders a visualized form of the data in a scatterplot graph.

 ## Project Preview Expectation